 Yeonga gives you just what you want from a Korean BBQ restaurant – fresh, tender meat cooked over hot charcoal for a smoky flavour.
 The pork belly with chilli paste is fantastic, but wagyu beef is the real star of the show.

 They also do an outstanding bibimbap.
 The menu is very user friendly and great for people who aren’t yet experienced with Korean BBQ food.
 There is even an excellent dumpling and mushroom hotpot for vegan diners.

-This is a very chic and intimate restaurant with dimmed lighting and dark decor.
-It offers an authentic Korean menu with some innovative touches to bring the traditional cuisine forward to suit a modern restaurant.
+Noda Grill is a chic and intimate restaurant with dimmed lighting and dark decor.
+It offers an authentic Korean menu with a few innovative touches, unusual twists and contemporary updates to traditional Korean dishes.

-They pride themselves on providing excellent service and you are guaranteed to have an excellent dining experience at Noda Grill.
+The restaurant has an excellent reputation for providing flawless service and you are likely to have an outstanding dining experience at Noda Grill.

 You will find all of the traditional favourites on the menu as well as a few unexpected things that you will be keen to try.
 We recommend getting a side of gyozas with your beef or pork, and finishing off the meal with a scoop of sesame ice cream.